Filling Spaces

 No particular reason for the Gibson stuff today, I just liked that first quote and the second seemed so apropos to the current climate in the pre-election atmosphere.

-7 Comments on “Misdiagnosis?
+7 thoughts on “Misdiagnosis?

-All i have to say to this is:
+1. All i have to say to this is:

 “The color of the sky over the port was the color of a television screen tuned to a null channel.”